Ireland Labour Force Data · Census 2022

 Urban concentration is the dominant pattern

-High unemployment concentrates in specific urban EDs — particular parts of Dublin, Limerick, and Cork city.
-Rural unemployment presents a different profile: lower headline rates but higher economic inactivity, particularly among working-age adults not counted in standard unemployment figures.
+High unemployment clusters in specific urban EDs — particular parts of Dublin, Limerick, and Cork city.
+Rural areas tell a different story: lower headline rates, but higher economic inactivity.
+Many working-age adults there are not in work and not counted as unemployed.

 Unemployment and education track each other

-Across Ireland's 3,420 electoral divisions, low third-level attainment and high unemployment co-occur with regularity.
+Across Ireland's 3,420 electoral divisions, low third-level attainment and high unemployment go together.
 Only 40.9% of Irish adults hold a third-level qualification nationally.
 The EDs furthest below that figure tend to show the highest unemployment rates.

-The gap between Dublin's highest and lowest unemployment EDs — sometimes 12 percentage points within a single county — tells a different story from the national headline.
-The map makes that contrast visible at neighbourhood level.
+The gap between Dublin's highest and lowest unemployment EDs can reach 12 percentage points within a single county.
+That is a very different story from the national headline.
+The map shows that contrast at neighbourhood level.

 Map unemployment by area

 IrelandInsights shows unemployment rates for every electoral division in Ireland using Census 2022 data.
-Overlay education, home ownership, and age to understand the full picture of any area.
+Overlay education, home ownership, and age to see the full picture of any area.

 ← Where should I live in Ireland? · Education rates →